 Data resource basics

-The Results Analysis Base of Navarre (BARDENA) is a set of multiple, public, population-wide electronic data-bases for Navarre, a territory in the north of Spain with 0.65 million inhabitants and an annual birth cohort of 5000 newborns, representing 1.4 % of the Spanish population and around 1.5 per thousand of the European population.
-The BARDENA provides exhaustive longitudinal information including sociodemographic and administrative data (sex, age, nationality, etc.), clinical (diagnoses, procedures, diagnostic tests, etc.), pharmaceutical (prescription, dispensation) and healthcare utilization data from hospital care, emergency departments, specialized care (including mental and obstetrics care), primary care and other public health services.
-Activity-based cost are also incorporated following a sequence of top-down and bottom-up approaches.
-Beside, it includes a set of associated population databases and registries of significant care areas such as acute stroke or diabetes.
+The Results Analysis Base of Navarre (BARDENA) is a set of integrated, multiple, public, population-wide electronic databases for Navarre, a territory in the north of Spain with 0.65 million inhabitants and an annual birth cohort of 5000 newborns, representing 1.4 % of the Spanish population and around 1.5 per thousand of the European population.
+The coverage of the public health system in navarra is over 99%, x% being exclusively public and y% mixed.
+(Ref).
+The BARDENA database provides an exhaustive longitudinal information of the users of the public health system (SNS-O), including sociodemographic and administrative data (sex, age, nationality, etc.), clinical (diagnoses, procedures, diagnostic tests, etc.), pharmaceutical (prescription, dispensation) and healthcare utilization data from hospital care, emergency departments, specialized care (including mental and obstetrics care), primary care and other public health services.
+Activity-based cost information is also incorporated following a sequence of top-down and bottom-up approaches.
+Besides, it includes a set of associated population databases and registries of significant care areas such as acute stroke or diabetes.
 All the information in the BARDENA databases can be linked at the individual level through a single personal identification code.
-The databases were initiated at different moments in time (see details in the Data collected section), but all in all the BARDENA provides comprehensive individual-level data fed by all the databases from 2012 to date.
-Currently, it is in the process of being integrated into European federated network of data sources (European Health Data & Evidence Network -EHDEN-) through its standardization using as Common data model the Observational Medical Outcomes Partnership (OMOP).
+The different databases that conform BARDENA, where progresively incorporated (see details in the Data collected section), providing a comprehensive individual-level data fed by all the databases from 2012 to date.
+Currently, it is in the process of being integrated into the European federated network of data sources (European Health Data & Evidence Network -EHDEN-) through its standardization using as common data model the Observational Medical Outcomes Partnership (OMOP).

 The BARDENA in the context of the Spanish National